COVID-19 Testing - we DO NOT offer private Covid-19 testing

 What costs do the NHS cover and what is not?

 The Government’s contract with GPs (including Morningside Medical Practice) covers medical services to NHS patients, including the provision of ongoing medical treatment.
 However, in recent years, more and more organisations have been involving doctors in a range of non-medical work.
 Sometimes the only reason that GPs are asked is because they are in a position of trust in the community, or because an insurance company or employer wants to ensure that information provided to them is true and accurate.

 Do GPs have to do non-NHS work for their patients?

 Whilst GPs will always attempt to assist patients with the completion of forms i.e. for insurance purposes, GPs are not contractually required to do non-NHS work.
-At Morningside Medical Practice, we do not countersign driving licence applications, complete BUPA & PPP forms, or provide health club fitness to exercise certificates.
+At Morningside Medical Practice, we do not countersign driving licence applications, certify documents, complete BUPA & PPP forms, or provide health club fitness to exercise certificates.

 Who sets the fees for non-NHS work?

 Morningside Medical Practice sets its prices following guidance from The British Medical Association (who are the professional association and registered trade union for British doctors’) and benchmarks these fees against other neighbouring practices.